 Complex illustrated

 Creating super complex, detailed storyboards is fantastic, but only under the right conditions.
-These are great when:
+These are great when you have the confidence that your project won’t shift dramatically and the team is aligned on direction.

 Frame by frame

-The scenes in frame by frame storyboards may not always be extremely detailed, but wow —they are sure are time consuming to create!
+The scenes in frame by frame storyboards may not always be extremely detailed, but wow — they are time-consuming to create!
 Frame by frame boards are sometimes desirable for highly motion-based videos.
 They are often built to give the illustrator (and later, the animator) an extremely detailed understanding of how movement should play out on screen.

 Consider the example below.
 It took about 32 slides to convey just 14 seconds of the animation to the right.
 The entire animation was about 2.5 minutes, so you can imagine how many slides it took the storyboard artist!